contaware/git-docs-notes/README.md

   - If there are merge conflicts, review the annotated files, `git add` them and continue with `git revert --continue`.
   - The `-m parent-number` option is necessary to revert merge commits, it specifies the side of the merge to reverse.
 The parents can be seen in the log entry of the merge commit and are indexed starting from 1.
 Most of the time you want to revert the branch you merged into which would be `-m 1`.

-- Interrupt a revert process and try to reconstruct the pre-revert state:
+- Interrupt a revert process and reconstruct the pre-revert state:

   ```
   git revert --abort